 The city is often described as a location with a very high standard of living, excellent public services, high levels of cleanliness, moderate climate and some of the best gastronomy in Spain.

 Apart from that, living/being here gives you great access to other great cities on Spain’s northern coast and quick access to Southern France.

-The city is not as expensive to live as you’d expect, and in general is not among the most expensive cities in Spain.
+The city is not as expensive to live as you’d expect, and in general, it is not among the most expensive cities in Spain.

-The university students make bubbly atmosphere and a night life vibe, with a varied offer, from classical Latin music to raggae and techno.
+The university students make a bubbly atmosphere and a nightlife vibe, with a varied offer, from classical Latin music to reggae and techno.